 At Anderson Regional Cancer Center, we make every effort to help you each step of the way during your treatment and beyond.

-New patients are asked to bring the following items on your initial visit:
+As a new patient, you will be asked to bring the following items on your initial visit:

-After you have completed your paperwork, you will be issued your own, personal ID card.
+After you have completed your paperwork, you will be issued your own personal ID card.
 This card allows you to easily check-in when you return for your radiation therapy treatments.
 Simply scanning the card at our convenient check-in station alerts our staff that you are on the premises and ready for your appointment.

 Because cancer has such a profound effect on our society, an information collection system known as the Oncology Registry was devised to identify the characteristics of cancer patients.
 A Cancer Registrar at Anderson follows each patient’s progress during and after treatment, although you may never meet them.
 The registrars are specially trained in current cancer care trends, data collection and evaluation, and basic statistics.

 Anderson Regional Health System offers a wide range of medical services, including cancer, cardiac, pediatric, surgical, and trauma care.
 Our healthcare professionals are committed to improving the lives of those we serve.